lucask07/covg_model_cell/README.md

 A model cell is a circuit of resistors (Rs) and capacitors (Cs) that emulates the electrical properties of a cell membrane.

 ### Schematic
-The needed model cell as all the components shown here (but without the amplifiers).
+The needed model cell has all the components shown here (but without the amplifiers).
 ![Model cell schematic](imgs/dagan_schematic.png)

 ### Adding a "programmable" conductance